Did you know that 50% of Americans don’t know how to manage money? They don’t know where their money is going every month.

 When I started working and paying my own way, I had to figure out how to manage money on my own.
 Like, I mentioned above, I learned the hard way.
 Credit card debt!!!

-Well, the Bible says God is the provider of everything we need.
+The Bible says God is the provider of everything we need.
 One thing God provides for us is money.
 We need it to survive in this world and God knows that.

 The catch here is that God has entrusted money to us to be used properly.
 We are accountable to God for the way we use everything He provides for us.
 This includes money.